wapiflapi/wapiflapi.github.io/_posts/2019-10-10-efficiency-reverse-engineering-with-ghidra.md

 ```

 At this point I'm starting to assume that `0x10-0x14` will contain our
 input in some form.
-So let's solve these equations.
+So let's solve these equations and see what gives.

-Wait.
-I'm bad at math.
+_Wait._ I'm **bad** at math.

 https://www.wolframalpha.com/

 But it doesn't understand python.
+Rewrite everything to human-ish-speak.

 ```
 x ^ 65537 = 51650810 mod 2009560109